In Short

 Partnerships as Unincorporated Entities

-A partnership automatically arises when two or more people act together with a common view to making a profit.
-Unlike a company, the partnership is not its own entity separate from the partners.
+A partnership arises automatically when two or more people act together with a common intent to make a profit.
+For the purpose of this article, we will focus on general partnerships, i.e not limited liability partnerships.
+Unlike a company, a partnership is not a separate entity from its partners.
 As a result, it cannot enter into contracts, nor can anyone else sue the partnership.

-Each partner is personally liable for the partnership’s debts as a whole.
-Partner 1 binds the rest of the partnership to any obligations she agrees to, regardless of whether the other partners had any knowledge.
-Consequently, if Partner 1 promises to pay a supplier, even if she does not consult you, the supplier can pursue each individual partner for payment under the agreement.
-It follows that each partner has unlimited liability for the debts and obligations of the partnership.
+Each partner is personally liable for the partnership’s entire debts.
+Any partner who signs a contract in the name of the partnership binds the other partners, regardless of whether the other partners had any knowledge of it.
+Consequently, if a partner promises to pay a supplier, even if they do not consult other partners, the supplier can pursue each individual partner for payment under the agreement.
+It follows that each partner has unlimited liability for the partnership’s debts and obligations.
+It is also important to note that any profits generated by the partnership will be divided equally between the partners, unless otherwise set out in a partnership agreement.
+Partners will be liable to pay income tax on their share of the profits.

 Partnership Agreements